The Ultimate Wheatpasting Guide

 What Is Wheatpasting?

-The definition of wheatpasting is using wheatpaste to affix posters to a wall or construction barrier.
+Wheatpasting is the act of using wheatpaste to affix paper posters to a wall or construction barrier.

 The sticky wheatpaste acts as an adhesive.
 People often refer to the artwork put on the walls as “wheatpaste posters.”